susansilver/Image-Credit-Shortcode/readme.md

 For example this is how I would input a Creative Commons Attribution and Share Alike licensed image using this shortcode.

-credit="CC BY SA "
+credit="CC BY NC SA "

 You could also use the credit for copyrighted material.

 For example crediting the screenshot of a website.

-credit="� 2014.
+credit="&copy; 2014.
 All Rights Reserved."

 ## How to use this plugin